 When you decide to go with commercial fertilizer, there’s going to be multiple brands and products available.
 Picking up the right one for you depends on many factors.

-It needs to have a right amount of nutrients for grass to grow.
-Product label have a 3-digit fertilizer grade of the main nutrients N-P-K, for example 29-0-5.
-Numbers will tell you how big percentage of the products weight have each nutrient.
-Alphabets stands for following;
+It needs to have the right amount of nutrients for the grass to grow.
+The product label has a 3-digit fertilizer grade of the main nutrients N-P-K, for example, 29-0-5.
+Numbers will tell you how big percentage of the weight of the product has each nutrient.
+Alphabets stand for following;

 - N for Nitrogen; Nourishes plants green leaves and provide growth.